JuanesLamilla/yvr-airbnb-license-model/README.md

 TODO:
 - Exploratory analysis: What data columns make sense for us to use an independent variables?
 - Remove data for long-term rentals (>= 30 days minimum) since they don't require a license.
-- We'll likely end up doing a large multiple regression model.
+- We'll likely end up doing a large multiple logistic regression model.
 Couple of things we need to consider:
       - How do we deal with categorical data?
       - How do we ensure there is minimal multicollinearity between independant variables?